Stewart McKnight

 Stewart Gemmell McKnight (9 January 1935 – 8 January 2021) was a New Zealand cricketer.
-He played seven first-class matches for Otago between 1958 and 1967.
+He played seven first-class matches for Otago between the 1958–59 and 1966–67 seasons.

-McKnight grew up on the family property at Ranfurly, where his father died in 1940 while mining for gold.
+McKnight grew up on the family property at Ranfurly in Central Otago, where his father died in 1940 while mining for gold.
+He was educated at Otago Boys' High School in Dunedin and later farmed the property.

-As well as playing first-class cricket for Otago, McKnight played Hawke Cup cricket for Central Otago from 1963 to 1976.
+As well as playing first-class cricket for Otago, McKnight played Hawke Cup cricket for Central Otago from the 1963–64 season to 1976–77.
 He captained Central Otago against the touring Marylebone Cricket Club in 1960–61 at Alexandra, top-scoring with 48 in the second innings.
 He took part in a world tour with a New Zealand Cricket Council side in 1964, playing in 11 countries.
-His son Ken also played first-class cricket for Otago.

-McKnight was also a rugby union referee, and represented New Zealand at curling.